haxwithaxe/certdeploy/README.md

 #### Client Security Considerations
 When run as a script or daemon outside of docker it's expected that the CertDeploy client will run as root or a user that has permission to manage system services and docker.
 Because it can run arbitrary code (via the `script` service definitions) it is very strongly recommended that the config file and the update scripts are globally read only or readable only by the user that runs the client, and writable only by root or at most only the user that runs the client.
+See also [File Permissions](#file-permissions-security-considerations).

 #### Installation